botpress/documentation-v12/docs/conversation-studio/tutorials/use-data.md

 Most of the time, you will rely on the `user` and `temp` type of memory.
 The temp memory is only alive for the duration of a flow.

-## Setting and accessing variables
+## Setting and Accessing Variables

 Variables can be set up or declared using the Set Variable action (see Dialog Memory section below) or code.
 When using the Set Variable action dialog, the variable is set up and assigned a value.